 If the person is in the same location as you, please let the clinician know at the start of your appointment that you have someone with you.

 The Attend Anywhere platform allows you to invite someone into your consultation, even if they are in a different location to you:

 - You can share your appointment link with them in advance so they can join the waiting area from another location at the time of your appointment.
 At the start of your appointment, you will need to ask the clinician to invite them to join the consultation.

 - At the start of your appointment, give the clinician the person’s email address or mobile phone number.
 The clinician will send them an instant message with a link so that they can join your appointment.

 What equipment do I need for a video consultation?

 You can access your video consultation on a smartphone, tablet or laptop/computer.
 You can use your device’s built-in microphone and camera, but some people find they get better call quality using an external headset and web camera.
 You will need to be connected to the internet through Wi-Fi, 3G, 4G or an ethernet connection.

 It is a good idea to test your equipment before your appointment.
-You can do that by clicking on the link on the Attend Anywhere page.
+You can do that by clicking on the button on the Attend Anywhere page.

 Will I need to download anything?